DJing is easy.

 Turntable DJing: Final Thoughts

 Learning how to use your turntable to DJ is all about practicing mixing and scratching techniques.
 It is also important to have the right gear, like good turntables and the right pair of headphones, so you can properly cue up the next song and seamlessly transition from one song to the next.
+You also need to keep your records clean, so they don’t skip on you during a set.

 In the beginning, you may feel awkward using a turntable to DJ, especially if you’ve used a laptop and mixer setup in the past.
 Over time you’ll find your groove and will likely end up preferring the traditional way of DJing, since it’s more challenging and gives you more opportunity to show off your creative side.